robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 In these situations, command line options :opt:`--removekeywords` and :opt:`--flattenkeywords` can be used to dispose or flatten unnecessary keywords.
-They can be used both when `executing test cases`_ and when `post-processing outputs`_, but in the former case they only affect the log file, not the XML output file.
+They can be used both when `executing test cases`_ and when `post-processing outputs`_.
+When used during execution, they only affect the log file, not the XML output file.
+With :code:`rebot` they affect both logs and possibly generated new output XML files.

 Removing keywords
 '''''''''''''''''